Rhabdomyolysis is muscle breakdown, releasing substances into the blood that cause kidney failure.

 - nausea or vomiting

-Medical attention should be sought any time that symptoms of rhabdomylosis occur.
-Untreated cases can become serious and may cause life-threatening complications such as kidney failure.
+Medical attention should be sought any time that symptoms of rhabdomyolysis occur.
+Untreated cases can become serious and may cause life threatening complications such as kidney failure.

-Most physicians begin by reviewing patient medical history, considering factors including injury, overexertion, medication use, and other health conditions or symptoms.
+Most physicians begin by reviewing a patient’s medical history, considering factors including injury, overexertion, medication use, and other health conditions and symptoms.

-To make a diagnosis, laboratory confirmation is normally required.
-This tends to involve detection of elevated CK levels in the blood and the presence of myoglobin in the urine.
+Laboratory confirmation is typically necessary to confirm the diagnosis.
+This tends to involve the detection of elevated CK levels in the blood and the presence of myoglobin in the urine.

 CK levels that are

 Activity or physical exertion may raise CK levels temporarily.
-As a result, tests should be done after avoiding rigorous activity for roughly 7 days.
+As a result, tests should not occur after avoiding rigorous activity for roughly 7 days.

-Genetic testing may also be performed in people with suspected cases of rhabdomyolysis, in order to check for the presence of inherited muscle conditions.
-Once additional conditions are confirmed, they can be treated, thereby reducing symptoms and the likelihood of the condition returning.
+They may also perform genetic testing in people with suspected cases of rhabdomyolysis to check for the presence of inherited muscle conditions.
+Once additional conditions are confirmed, treatment is possible, reducing symptoms and the likelihood of the condition returning.

 One treatment method is intravenous fluid therapy.
-Large volumes of water are often administered to the veins for long time in order to rehydrate the body and flush out any myoglobin.
+This involves the administration of large volumes of water to the veins for a period to rehydrate the body and flush out any myoglobin.